AdobeDocs/uxp-photoshop/src/pages/ps_reference/changelog/index.md

 As of now, this documentation site describes API functionality that is available for use to a select number of participants in [Adobe Prerelease community](https://www.adobeprerelease.com/).
 We will start to evolve the site to support users and plugin developers outside the Prerelease group, once more functionality is available, and when we can be more confident our changes are stable for the wider audience.

 If you would like to join the conversation, please consider joining the [Adobe Prerelease community](https://www.adobeprerelease.com/)!
+## Photoshop 23.4 (June 2022)

+### convertUnits method on the Photoshop Application object
+ - [Application.convertUnits](../classes/photoshop) is a method for converting the pixel values found in the UXP API to other units.
+For example, use this routine for converting a document's width from pixels to inches.

 ## Photoshop 23.3 (April 2022)
 ### Paths support